zchee/neovim-wiki/GSoC-2018-Ideas.md

 The application period for GSOC is March 12-27.
 Send your proposal through the official [GSOC page](https://summerofcode.withgoogle.com/organizations/6156058456752128/).
 We encourage students to send a first draft early in this period, this allows us to give feedback and and ask for more information if need.
 See https://google.github.io/gsocguides/student/writing-a-proposal for some guidelines for writing a good proposal.

+Note: this year we will likely be able to accept two students at maximum.
+We expect to get more strong proposals than available slots, so we will need to turn some good proposals down.

 ## Tips

 - Anywhere a Vim concept (such as "textlock") is mentioned, you can find what it means by using the ":help" command from within neovim (`:help textlock`).